OUR GUIDE TO RURAL NEW SOUTH WALES PLUS ALL OUR RECOMMENDED FARM STAYS IN 2023

-For farm stays in NSW two areas very much stand out: Hunter Valley and Kangaroo Valley, both around two hours from Sydney and both offering wild natural landscapes, spectacular scenery, good food and wine as well as some of the best farm stays in NSW.
+For farm stays near Sydney, NSW, two areas stand out: Hunter Valley and Kangaroo Valley, both within three hours of Sydney and both offering wild natural landscapes, spectacular scenery, good food and wine as well as some of the best farm stays in NSW.

 Semillon is by far the most famous of its wines but it also produces some Chardonnay, Cabernet, Verdelho and Shiraz Sauvignon too.